-The primary question for contractors and suppliers preparing or sending a “notice to owner” or “preliminary notice” is to figure out exactly how the law requires the notice be sent.
+The primary question for prime contractors, general contractors, subcontractors, and material suppliers preparing or sending a “notice to owner” or “preliminary notice” to figure out exactly how the law requires you to send your notice to owner.
 Determining this is not as straight-forward as it may seem.

-The required method of delivery may differ depending on the project’s state, the project’s type, the role the sending party is playing on the project, and the role and tier of the party who is receiving the notice.
-Accordingly, the answer is never as simple as “send it by certified mail.”
-Each time a mail piece is prepared, even when mail pieces are being prepared for the very same project, the sending party should analyze all of these factors to qualify how that exact mail piece must be labeled and sent.
+The required method of delivery may differ depending a few factors.
+This includes the project’s state, the project’s type, the role the sending party is playing on the project, and the role and tier of the party who receives the notice.
+Accordingly, the answer is never as simple as “send it by certified mail”.
+Each time you prepare a mail piece, even when the mail pieces are for the very same project, you should analyze all of these factors to qualify how you must label and send that mail piece.

 Louisiana is a great example of this difficulty.
-Even on the same type of project (i.e. commercial projects), a notice in Louisiana may be sent by either certified mail or certified mail return receipt requested depending on whether the party is delivering materials, renting equipment, or performing labor as a subcontractor (Compare La.
+Even on the same type of construction project (i.e. commercial projects), you may send the NTO with either certified mail or certified mail return receipt requested depending on whether the party is delivering materials, renting equipment, or performing labor as a subcontractor (Compare La.
 R.S. § 4802 with § 4822).

 Another good example is provided in Washington, where preliminary notices on Washington private projects need only be sent by regular certified mail, but preliminary notices on Washington state projects must be sent by certified mail with return receipt requested.

-Putting these nuances aside, mechanics lien and bond claim statutes typically require notices be sent by either certified mail, registered mail, or certified mail with return receipt requested.
+Putting these nuances aside, mechanics lien and bond claim statutes typically require you to send notices by certified mail, registered mail, or certified mail with return receipt requested.
 Less often, a statute may also require sending parties to use the “restricted delivery” service.
 These mail types are all quite different, and those choosing between them must understand the differences.
-More importantly, those sending notices must understand exactly what they would be required to prove in the event of a dispute and should tailor their mailing decision based on that.
+More importantly, you should understand what evidence you’ll need in order to prove the mail reached the intended recipient.

 It may seem like the easy answer is to just label a mail piece with the most “comprehensive” service.
-As this post will make clear, however, there is never an easy answer when it comes to lien and bond claim compliance.
+As this post will make clear, however, there is never an easy answer.

-The Difference Between Certified Mail and Certified Mail Return Receipt Requested
+What’s the Difference Between Certified Mail and Certified Mail Return Receipt Requested?

 Too often, the term “certified mail” is used interchangeably with “certified mail with return receipt requested.”
 We have a great article on the Construction Payment Blog that explains the differences between these two mailing services in detail: Certified Mail v.
 Certified Mail Return Receipt.
 As outlined in this article: